Exceptional regions of the 2HDM parameter space

-The proof of the equivalence of GCP2 and $\mathbb{Z}_2\otimes\Pi_2$ is reviewed in Appendix~\ref{app:erps}.
-However, no simple analytic formula exists that explicitly relates the parameters of the GCP2 basis and the $\mathbb{Z}_2\otimes\Pi_2$ basis.
-Thus, in the present work, our analysis of the ERPS4 always starts from the $\mathbb{Z}_2\otimes\Pi_2$ basis, from which all subsequent special cases can be analyzed.
+The equivalence of the softly broken GCP2 and $\mathbb{Z}_2\otimes\Pi_2$ symmetries, as demonstrated below \eq{Zinvariant}, does not yield a simple analytic formula that relates the parameters of the GCP2 basis and the $\mathbb{Z}_2\otimes\Pi_2$ basis.
+In this work, our analysis of the ERPS4 always starts from the $\mathbb{Z}_2\otimes\Pi_2$ basis, from which all subsequent special cases can be analyzed.
 In contrast, the translation between the GCP3 basis and the $\ug\otimes\Pi_2$ basis can be made explicit, and a translation between the parameters defined in each of the two basis choices has been provided in Section~\ref{transforming}.
-The results for the softly-broken SO(3)-symmetric scalar potential, which are different limiting cases of the GCP3 and $\ug\otimes\Pi_2$ basis choices, ultimately yield identical results given that the form of the softly-broken SO(3)-symmetric scalar potential is invariant with respect to an arbitrary unitary transformation of the scalar field basis.
+The results for the softly broken SO(3)-symmetric scalar potential, which are different limiting cases of the GCP3 and $\ug\otimes\Pi_2$ basis choices, ultimately yield identical results given that the form of the softly broken SO(3)-symmetric scalar potential is invariant with respect to an arbitrary unitary transformation of the scalar field basis.

 In examining the CP-invariance properties of scalar potentials in the ERPS4, we encountered an interesting feature that runs contrary to a statement usually found in the literature.
-In a softly-broken $\mathbb{Z}_2\otimes\Pi_2$-symmetric scalar potential where the magnitudes of the two neutral scalar field vevs are equal, we originally noticed in Ref.~\cite{Boto:2020wyf} that the scalar potential and vacuum were both CP-conserving even though the relative phase between the potentially complex parameters $m_{12}^2$ and $\lambda_5$ could not be removed by separate rephasings of the scalar fields $\Phi_1$ and $\Phi_2$.
-In contrast, outside of the ERPS4 regime, it is straightforward to show that if $\lambda_6=\lambda_7=0$ and $\Im\bigl(\lambda_5^\ast [m_{12}^2]^2 \bigr)\neq 0$, then the corresponding scalar potential is explicitly CP-violating.
-We were able to identify an alternative definition of CP, denoted by GCP1$^\prime$ in Tables~\ref{tab:symm4} and \ref{tab:class2}, that provides an explanation for why the softly-broken $\mathbb{Z}_2\otimes\Pi_2$-symmetric scalar potential with $v_1=v_2$ always preserves a CP symmetry.
+In a softly broken $\mathbb{Z}_2\otimes\Pi_2$-symmetric scalar potential where the magnitudes of the two neutral scalar field vevs are equal, we originally noticed in Ref.~\cite{Boto:2020wyf} that the scalar potential and vacuum were both CP conserving even though the relative phase between the potentially complex parameters $m_{12}^2$ and $\lambda_5$ could not be removed by separate rephasings of the scalar fields $\Phi_1$ and $\Phi_2$.
+In contrast, outside of the ERPS4 regime, it is straightforward to show that if $\lambda_6=\lambda_7=0$ and $\Im\bigl(\lambda_5^\ast [m_{12}^2]^2 \bigr)\neq 0$, then the corresponding scalar potential is explicitly CP violating.
+We were able to identify an alternative definition of CP, denoted by GCP1$^\prime$ in Tables~\ref{tab:symm4} and \ref{tab:class2}, which provides an explanation for why the softly broken $\mathbb{Z}_2\otimes\Pi_2$-symmetric scalar potential with $v_1=v_2$ always preserves a CP symmetry.